lanreoreyomi/eazybook/ReadME.md

   *   The application will be accessible at `http://localhost`.

 2.  **Running Backend and Frontend Separately (Development Setup):**
    *   This method allows for more granular control and faster development iterations for individual services.
      *   **Prerequisites:** Ensure Postgres and Consul are running.
 You can start them using Docker Compose:
          ```bash
          docker-compose up -d postgres consul
          ```
+       ```bash
+       docker run -d -p 8500:8500 consul:1.15.3
+       ```

   *   **Backend (Spring Boot Microservices):**
     *   Each microservice (Authentication, Book Catalogue, User, Wishlist) needs to be run separately.
     *   Navigate to the root directory of each microservice (e.g., `cd authentication`).